-The accompanying schedules of expenditures of federal and state awards include the federal and state grant activity of the Pollution Control Financing Authority of Warren County and are presented on the cash basis of accounting.
-The information in these schedules is presented in accordance with the requirements of Federal OMB Circular A-133, Audits of States, Local Governments, and Nonprofit Organizations.
-Therefore, some amounts presented in these schedules may differ from amounts presented in, or used in the preparation of, the financial statements.
+The accompanying schedule of expenditures of State awards include the State grant activity of the Pollution Control Financing Authority of Warren County and are presented on the cash basis of accounting.
+The information in this schedule is presented in accordance with the requirements of Federal OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in the preparation of, the financial statements.